MehulNirwal/IRCTC-Ticket-Booking-System/README.md

 # 🚆 IRCTC Railway Ticket Booking System

 A **Java-based backend project** that simulates the core functionalities of the IRCTC railway ticket booking system.
-This project demonstrates **object-oriented programming, database integration, and real-world problem solving** with a focus on train ticket booking, cancellation, and schedule management.
+This project demonstrates **object-oriented programming, database integration, and real-world problem solving** with a focus on train ticket booking, cancellation, schedule management.